-Then, last year, a group of players who had built a gambling website that used EVE's in-game currency decided to leverage their insurmountable wealth and funded .
+Then in 2016, a group of players who had built a gambling website that used EVE's in-game currency decided to leverage their insurmountable wealth and funded a war to destroy The Imperium.
 During the crucial battle of M-OEE8 in March of 2016, Circle-of-Two betrayed Goonswarm and triggered a landslide that would eventually shatter the coalition.
 Gigx's pivotal betrayal was a grudge that Goonswarm had been looking to settle for over a year.

 And this was exactly what Aryth had planned.
 For nearly a year, he and fellow Goonswarm CSM member Innominate had been grooming The Judge as a potential mole.
-Seeing his dissatisfaction with Gigx, they hoped to secretly turn him. , it was over a dinner meal with CCP developers sitting across the table that Aryth convinced The Judge to exact a more direct kind of vengeance against Gigx.
+Seeing his dissatisfaction with Gigx, they hoped to secretly turn him.
+But as Kotaku reports, it was over a dinner meal with CCP developers sitting across the table that Aryth convinced The Judge to exact a more direct kind of vengeance against Gigx.

 Blood in the water

 It was 10 AM in Australia, where The Judge lives, when he began preparing his betrayal.
 "I used my admin roles on Teamspeak to see how long [Gigx had] been idling and saw he was recently active," he explains.
 "So I waited for a couple of hours until I was sure he went to bed.
 I didn't go and talk to him or anyone, I just sat in the AFK channel."